aptivator/mongo-query-compiler/README.md

 Determines if several criteria listed within the `$and` clause are all fulfilled.
-`mongo-query-compiler`, unlike mongodb, allows `$and` query to be specified as either an object of queries or an array of queries.
+`mongo-query-compiler`, unlike mongodb, allows `$and` query to be specified as either an object or an array of queries.

 ```javascript
 /* $and as an object of queries */